 This page introduces the most common and some of the not-so-common types of tennis bets you are likely to encounter online.
 We will provide plenty of examples as well so you’ll know what to look for when you head out on your own.

-Tennis Bets and Wagers
+Types of Tennis Bets and Wagers

 Assuming you have an understanding of how the different types of odds formats work, it is now time to learn how the different types of tennis bets work.
 All of the following bets may be presented using any of the major odds formats.
 In fact, the vast majority of online bookmakers allow you to quickly switch between different formats with a simple click of a button.